SuperOfficeDocs/superoffice-docs/user-guide/en/person/in-service/merge-contacts.md

 5. To add more contacts, repeat the previous steps.
 6. For each row (field) in the table, you must select which contact data should be kept.
 Click ![icon][img2] **Choose** to select all fields in a column.
 The unselected data in this table will be overwritten.
     * Requests from all merged contacts will be kept.
-    * E-mail addresses from all merged contacts will be kept, but you need to edit the merged contact to set the correct primary e-mail address.
+    * Email addresses from all merged contacts will be kept, but you need to edit the merged contact to set the correct primary email address.
 7. Click **OK**.
 The contacts are merged.
 8. Open the merged contact and check that the data have been merged correctly.
-Set the correct primary e-mail address.
+Set the correct primary email address.

 The contacts that have been overwritten will no longer be available in favourites and history lists and search.